 The U.S. Department of Agriculture and the U.S. Department of Health and Human Services publishes the Dietary Guidelines for Americans.
-In the Dietary Guidelines, the departments outline suggested drinking levels for both men and women.
+In the Dietary Guidelines, the department’s outline suggested drinking levels for both men and women.
 They define moderate drinking as drinking either one drink per day for women or two drinks per day for men.

 Binge drinkers and heavy alcohol users are at a higher risk for health complications due to alcohol use.
 The Substance Use and Mental Health Services Administration (SAMHSA) established limits on the number of drinks for binge drinking heavy alcohol use.
 These guidelines help determine whether or not someone has a problem with their alcohol use and needs a substance abuse treatment center.

 Binge drinking is any drinking that brings the Blood Alcohol Concentration level (BAC) to a .08, the legal limit for a Driving Under the Influence charge.
 This usually occurs when, within two hours, someone drinks:

 SAMHSA defines heavy alcohol use as anyone who has five or more occasions of binge drinking within the past month.